Skip to main content

 Add Data

-3. For Pinecone or Qdrant, select the embedding model.
+4. For Pinecone, Qdrant, or Chroma, select the embedding model.

 Knowledge Base Add data panel